ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 - Learn how to manage logs from your cluster.
 See [Logging with Kubernetes clusters](/docs/log-analysis?topic=log-analysis-kube).

-- Learn about {{site.data.keyword.sysdigsecure_full}} and how you can use it to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
+- Learn about the {{site.data.keyword.mon_full_notm}} {{site.data.keyword.sysdigsecure_short}} functionality to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
 See [Getting started with {{site.data.keyword.sysdigsecure_full}}](/docs/workload-protection?topic=workload-protection-getting-started).